Find Affordable College Courses

 Cedar Rapids, IA

-A rank of #5 on this year’s list means Kirkwood Community College is a great place for agricultural production students.
-Located in the city of Cedar Rapids, Kirkwood Community College is a public college with a large student population.
+You’ll join some of the best and brightest minds around you if you attend Kirkwood Community College.
+The school came in at #5 on this year’s Best Agricultural Production Schools list.
+Located in the midsize city of Cedar Rapids, Kirkwood Community College is a public college with a fairly large student population.

 While working on their degree, agricultural production majors at Kirkwood Community College accumulate an average of around $11,000 in student debt.

-Read full report on Agricultural Production at Kirkwood Community College
+Full Agricultural Production at Kirkwood Community College Report

-South Dakota State University did quite well in this year’s ranking of the best schools for agricultural production students.
-It came in at #6 on the list.
-South Dakota State is a large public school located in the town of Brookings.
+With a ranking of #6, South Dakota State University did quite well on this year’s best schools for agricultural production students.
+South Dakota State is a fairly large public school located in the remote town of Brookings.

 Read full report on Agricultural Production at South Dakota State University